beda-software/fhir-py/README.md

 The same as AsyncFHIRSearchSet but with sync methods

-# Run integration tests (need some test FHIR server, e.g. https://docs.aidbox.app/installation/setup-aidbox.dev)
+# Run integration tests
+(need some test FHIR server to run with, e.g. https://docs.aidbox.app/installation/setup-aidbox.dev)
 1. Clone this repository:
 `https://github.com/beda-software/fhir-py.git`